Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Nontrivial disordered phases

-where, for instance, ${|F|^2 \equiv F\wdg\hstar F}$.
-We can dualize the ${2}$-form field ${B}$ to get this action into a more standard form.
+We can dualize the ${2}$-form field ${B}$ to get the action Eq.~\ref{SAB} into a more standard form.
 Integrating out ${H}$ directly while including a Lagrange multiplier field ${\phi}$ to ensure its modified Bianchi identity

 is satisfied, we find the dual action